DeeNewcum/termdetect/doc/fingerprint_db.md

 ## How the $TERM value is determined

+There are two related names here — the fingerprint name, and $TERM.
+The fingerprint name is termdetect's internal name for the terminal that it detected.  $TERM is the name that the local terminfo system uses.
+Unfortunately these two can't always be the same, because termdetect is designed to work with a variety of different terminfo databases that don't always agree on a canonical name.
+Also, fingerprint names are often more specific than terminfo names, since fingerprints sometimes change as new versions of the terminal are released.

 Usually a 'TERM' field is specified with each fingerprint.
 Several alternatives can be given by separating them with pipes.
+The leftmost is tried first, moving to the right until a name is found that the local terminfo database supports.

-When no TERM field is given, the main fingerprint name is used.
-A TERM field is often used, however, because the main fingerprint name should be a stable identifier.
+When no TERM field is given, the main fingerprint name is used as a fallback.
 When an asterisk is used in the main fingerprint name, it indicates that there are slightly different fingerprints for the same terminal.
-The asterisk suffix is removed before displaying the name to the user.
-Like the addition sign in terminfo files, the asterisk sign is used internally only.
+The asterisk suffix is **removed** before displaying the name to the user, because the suffix is mostly only useful for internal purposes.

 ## Capability names (tests)